nanvel/blog/simple/books/books.rst

     - A Practical Guide to Designing for the Web by Mark Boulton
     - A Tale for the Time Being by Ruth Ozeki
     - Learning Python Design Patterns by Gennadiy Zlobin
-    - Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance
+    - Dive into Python by Mark Pilgrim